Consensys/doc.teku/docs/Tutorials/Configure-External-Signer-TLS.md

     !!! info

-        `CN` is generally the fully qualified name of Web3Server, you can use `-ext san` to add additional hostnames or IP addresses.
+        Common name (`CN`) is generally the fully qualified name of Web3Server, you can use `-ext san` to add additional hostnames or IP addresses.
 This allows the same certificate to be used for more than one hostname or IP address if Web3Signer is running on a different machine to Teku with multiple hostnames.

 1. Create a plain text file (for example `web3signer_keystore_password.txt`) that stores the password used to create the keystore.